NotTheRealWallyx/colorblind-snapshot-analyzer/CONTRIBUTING.md

 ---

-Thank you for contributing to GitBlend!
+Thank you for contributing to Colorblind Snapshot Analyzer!
 If you have any questions, feel free to open an issue or reach out to the maintainers.